 Yet, while a glass or two of red wine can guard against the type of inflammation that causes NIHL, excessive drinking deposits toxic levels of alcohol in your bloodstream which can permanently damage your hearing.
-A 2004 study by researchers at Germany’s University of Ulm discovered that alcoholics suffer damage to the central auditory brainstem, causing delays in the brain’s response to signals it receives from the auditory nerve.
 So, even though the mechanics of the ear are working well, alcohol damages the brain’s ability to interpret the auditory signals it’s receiving.

 Let them eat (dark) chocolate

 Well, let’s be clear.
 It’s not chocolate that protects your hearing health as much as it is one of the minerals it contains.
 Dark chocolate, in particular, contains zinc, which is known for boosting the immune system and guarding against infections that plague the ear.